Studio 1 Productions

 The more CUDA cores, the wider memory interface width and the faster memory bandwidth, the better performance the video card has to offer.
 Remember, just because the video card has more to offer, doesn't mean the rest of the computer system will take advantage of it.
 Most of the time the video card's GPU will be waiting on the rest of the computer to feed it the data to process.
 When the GPU gets a hold of the data, the more CUDA cores the faster it will process the data.
 Then it hands this data back to the CPU.
 The wider the memory interface width and the faster the memory bandwidth, the faster the data will move back and forth to the CPU.

 For example, the GTX 570 video card has 480 CUDA cores, while the GTX680 has 1,536 CUDA cores.
 Since the GTX680 has more than 3X the number of CUDA cores over the GTX570, you might expect the GTX680 to be 3X faster than the GTX570.
 But, they are not.
 They are only few seconds difference.
 The reason is, the memory interface width is smaller on the GTX6XX series of video cards, even though they have more cuda cores.
-Where the GTX5XX series of video cards have a much wider memory interface width, which makes up for them having fewer cuda cores.
+Where the GTX5XX series of video cards have a much wider memory interface width, which helps makes up for them having fewer CUDA cores.

-In addition, the 600 series of video cards run cooler and require less power than the older video cards.
+The GTX 700 and GTX 900 series of video cards run cooler and require less power than the older video cards.

 Since everyone has a different level of acceptable editing performance.
 Some people are fine with a working on a slower system, while other people need a high end, super fast system.
 A lot depends on whether they are a hobbyist, semi-pro or a professional editor, as to what their needs are.